asamuzaK/urlSanitizer/README.md

 ### urlSanitizer.remove(scheme)

-Remove a scheme from the list of URI schemes.
+Remove a scheme from the list of registered URI schemes.

 #### Parameters